neuroidss/ageless-odyssey/README.md

 To make the complex process of investment exploration more engaging, a narrative and gamification layer is wrapped around the core engine.

 *   **The Odyssey Framework:** The concept of progressing through `Realms` (from Mortal Shell to Stellar Metamorph) provides a long-term goal and sense of epic progression.
-*   **Personal Trajectory Simulation:** The simulation of personal biomarkers is a feedback mechanism to make the "Rejuvenation Plan" choices feel more personal and impactful.
+*   **Personal Trajectory Simulation:** The simulation of personal biomarkers is a feedback mechanism to make the "System Upgrades" choices feel more personal and impactful.
 *   **Achievements & Quests:** These provide short-term goals and rewards, guiding the user through the app's capabilities.

 ---